 Grades and Grade Point Average

 To be awarded a School of Environmental Design degree, students must have a cumulative grade point average of at least 2.0 and pass all General Education required courses with a C- or higher.
-In addition, Community and Regional Planning majors must pass every required Community and Regional Planning course with a C- or higher and have a cumulative average of at least 2.0 for all courses in the major.
+In addition, Community Development majors must pass every course required for the Community Development major with a C- or higher and have a cumulative average of at least 2.0 for all courses in the major.
 For degrees in Landscape Architecture and Horticulture, no more than one grade below a C- is allowed in any course in either Landscape Architecture or Horticulture and students must have a cumulative average of at least 2.0 for all courses in the major.

 Planning a Program of Study